-This was intended as the second part of a series of features looking at Christmas-themed editions of ITV children’s programmes that I remembered vividly even amongst the dazzle of wrapping paper and limitless supermarket own-brand cola and artificial Christmas Trees with clown decorations for no obvious reason, but the word ‘intended’ is rather significant here.
+This was intended as the second part of a series of features looking at Christmas-themed editions of ITV children’s programmes that stood out even amongst the dazzle of wrapping paper and limitless supermarket own-brand cola and artificial Christmas Trees with clown decorations for no obvious reason, but the word ‘intended’ is rather significant here.
 Firstly, this isn’t the actual edition of magazine show Magpie that I actually do remember vividly, which apparently no longer exists.
-While hundreds of editions of Magpie probably aren’t the most significant loss to the archives by anyone’s standards, I’m always reminded of when my old friend Stephen O’Brien had a business meeting with Mick Robertson himself and took the opportunity to mention an item from the show that he remembered fondly, only for Mick to sigh wistfully and remark that “there’s not too many of them left now”.
-In any case, I would have loved to have been able to write about the Vox Pop Santas here.
-And indeed just watched them again to be honest.
+While hundreds of editions of Magpie probably aren’t the most significant loss to the archives by anyone’s standards, I’m always reminded of when one of my friends had a business meeting with Mick Robertson himself and took the opportunity to mention an item from the show that he remembered fondly, only for Mick to sigh wistfully and remark that “there’s not too many of them left now”.
+In any case, I would have loved to have been able to write about the Vox Pop Santas here; and indeed just watched them again to be honest.

 It also ended up being the second in a series of two, as a sudden unseasonal influx of commissioned work coincided with a very unseasonal turn in world news at the end of a fairly rotten year, though you can read more about that here.
-Anyway, the upshot of this was that the more or less finished pieces on Chorlton And The Wheelies and The Ghosts Of Motley Hall, were quietly shelved.
-Instead of publishing them the following December, I took the decision to hold them back for what became Can’t Help Thinking About Me, in which you can find both of them and a massively extended version of this Magpie piece.
-It’s available in paperback here or from the Kindle Store here, and is the ideal any time of year gift for that Children’s ITV obsessive in your life.
+Anyway, the upshot of this was that the more or less finished pieces on Chorlton And The Wheelies and The Ghosts Of Motley Hall were quietly shelved.
+Instead of publishing them the following December, I took the decision to hold them back for what eventually became Can’t Help Thinking About Me, in which you can find both of them along with a massively extended version of this Magpie piece.
+Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here, and is the ideal any time of year gift for that Children’s ITV obsessive in your life.

-Looking back at this now, I’m both impressed that Magpie deliberately strove to present a modern inclusive take on Christmas rather than the rarefied and unconvincing Victoriana that was usually rampant elsewhere, and slightly less impressed that I fixated so heavily on Jenny’s admittedly mesmerising trousers.
-Oh well.
-It was Christmas.
+Looking back at this now, I’m both impressed that Magpie deliberately strove to present a modern inclusive take on Christmas rather than the rarefied and unconvincing Victoriana that was usually rampant elsewhere, and slightly less impressed that I was fixated so heavily on Jenny’s admittedly mesmerising trousers.
+Oh well, it was Christmas.

-Over the Christmas of 1995, BBC Radio 4 broadcast a fantastic documentary series called Trumpton Riots, which took a light-hearted yet in-depth at Children’s TV of the sixties and seventies.
+Over Christmas in 1995, BBC Radio 4 broadcast a fantastic documentary series called Trumpton Riots, which took a light-hearted yet in-depth at Children’s Television of the sixties and seventies.
 One edition, Val Or Sue?
 John Or Tommy?, concentrated on Blue Peter and its one-time ITV counterpart Magpie, and the intense rivalry that existed between the shows, their presenters and even their viewers.